martindiphoorn/NextNote/2_backend_spring_boot.md

   FOREIGN KEY (groupId) REFERENCES notegroup(id);
 ```

-Now we have a backend running and a database we can continue to the entities.
+Now we have a backend running and a database we can continue with the entities.

 ## 2.3 Entities and lombok

-Entities are the mapping between your database tabel and the java code.
+Entities are the mapping between your database tables and the java code.
 Most of the time it contains the same fields and relations as in the database.
 We will use lombok here so we can forget about the getters and the setters.